ptrGSKA/hangman865/README.md

 ## Milestone 1

-Setting up the github repository for the Hangman project.
+Setting up the github repository for the Hangman project and cloning the repository for local use.

 ## Milestone 2